Richmond Folk Feast

 Laine Myers – Nota Bene

-Laine opened Graffiato in 2014 where as a sous until late 2016, then joined Metzger Bar and Butchery.
+Laine opened Graffiato in 2014 as a sous until late 2016, then joined Metzger Bar and Butchery.
 She was proud to win this year’s Broad Appetit “Iron Chef” competition.
 Laine's inspiration from childhood was her German grandmother, who never let anyone go hungry and cooked meals around the clock including brisket with spaetzle, cow tongue, and gingerbread, among other things.
 Her cooking style stems from cuisines emphasizing bold Mediterranean/Caspian and Western European flavors.
 In her free time, Laine enjoys hiking with her mom, playing guitar, and is completely obsessed with her 7.5 pound sweet angel dachshund/chihuahua, ZsaZsa.

 O’MY Dairy-Free Gelato